john-D-Fly/website/content/en/docs/acknowledgements/partners.md

 ---
 ## Sharing Is Caring

-For the benefit of the community, ADSB.lol shares aggregated data with other aggregators who are willing to do the same.
+For the benefit of the community, Decentrafly.org shares aggregated data with other aggregators who are willing to do the same.

 ## How It Works